-Hear a story about the American Civil War you probably don’t know through this behind-the-scenes look at Camp Nelson Civil War Heritage Park.
+Hear a story about the American Civil War you probably don’t know through this behind-the-scenes look at Camp Nelson National Monument.
 One of the nation’s largest training centers for African American soldiers at the time, this historic camp in Nicholasville, Kentucky, played a key role in the end of slavery in our country.

 Hear a mother and daughter share memories of attending one of several Rosenwald Schools established in Kentucky – a movement that’s been called the most important initiative to advance African American education in the early 20th century.
 Today, they work to help restore and preserve the legacy of one of those schools in Mason County.

 Everyone knows the Kentucky Derby as “The Most Exciting Two Minutes in Sports.”
 But that iconic race at Louisville’s Churchill Downs would not be the phenomenon it is today without the vital role African Americans have played in Kentucky’s horse-racing industry.

 Renowned sculptor Ed Hamilton has created countless monuments, plaques and artistic tributes that tell the story of America and celebrate the rich diversity of its people.
 Learn how a young African American boy growing up in Louisville discovered the talents he would later share with the world.

 You might say Jerry Bransford has a unique connection to the land he grew up on.
 Not only does he hold a special place for the woods and waters, towns and people of Kentucky’s cave country, but he’s also spent a lifetime exploring its depths underground at Mammoth Cave National Park – just as his enslaved relatives did generations before him.